 That’s a good thing.
 Always good to move forward and evolve, both as an individual and as a writer.
 I want to be this person who’s absorbing more and more about esoteric life every minute.
 Poetry becomes universal if it’s sourced from this deepest space that exists inside all of us.
 As for the evolution of the craft, I believe it’s bound to evolve if we keep writing, revising, and editing.

 3. Two Full Moons takes over from The Silk of Hunger: the one begins where the other ends.
 Do you agree?

 That’s a sharp observation!
 Yes, it’s true.
 The Silk… is a window to those years of my life – I mean the year it was published and the preceding year or two.
 Two Full Moons is a composite reflection of my perspectives that I assimilated after that.

-It has a more settled voice, the surface is calmer and the realisations are a notch deeper.
+It has a more settled voice, the surface is calmer, and the realizations are a notch deeper.

 4. What are your three favorite poems in the book?
 Or is it hard to pick and choose?

-It’s really very hard to choose.
-They’re all apples from the same tree, right?
-Having said that, I guess I’m partial to Water Is A Lesson because it contains some deeper truths of existence.
+It’s tough to choose.
+They’re all apples from the same tree.
+I guess I’m partial to Water Is A Lesson because it contains some more profound truths of existence.
 The fisherman is a metaphor for us.

 5. Tell us about one particular memory that is buried in the pages of the book.